-The page customers are directed to after clicking your ad, commonly referred to as a landing page, can have a large impact on your budget and overall profits.
-Users anticipate a clean design and relevant content when clicking an ad, however, this doesn’t mean that you need to invest millions into optimising your landing page.
-By following a few landing page best practices, you’ll see your bid prices drop, users spending more time on your site, and hopefully, increased sales overall.
-The Google Ads system evaluates landing pages on a regular basis and makes updates accordingly.
-Use this list of landing page best practices to start your optimisations today, and start seeing improvements in no time.
+The page you send customers to after clicking your ad, commonly referred to as a landing page, can have a huge impact on your advertising effectiveness and budget.
+By following a few landing page best practices, you could see your ad bid prices drop, users spending more time on your site, and hopefully, more overall sales or leads generated.
+The Google Ads system evaluates landing pages on a regular basis and updates its assessment accordingly.
+Start optimising your landing page with these best practices and see improvements in no time.

 Send the user to a tailored landing page, rather than a homepage, so they don’t have to click around to find the content they are looking for.